CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-1.md

 ## Accessing GitHub

-1. To access and login to GitHub, open the Edge browser from inside the environment and navigate to **[GitHub](https://github.com/)**.
+1. To access and log in to GitHub, open the Edge browser from inside the environment VM and navigate to ```https://github.com/login```.

 2. Sign in to GitHub by clicking on the **Sign in** button in the top right corner of the GitHub home page.